hibbitts-design/docsify-open-publishing-starter-kit/README.md

 ---

 1. Edit the file `index.html` in your repository
-2. Find the sample GutHub repository URL `https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/tree/master/docs/` and replace it with your own repository URL, for example `https://github.com/YourGitHubUsername/Docsify/blob/master/docs/`
+2. Find the sample GitHub repository URL `https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/tree/master/docs/` and replace it with your own repository URL, for example `https://github.com/YourGitHubUsername/Docsify/blob/master/docs/`
 3. Commit your changes.

 💻 Editing your Docsify Site Locally